Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Introduction

 Agentic artificial intelligence (Agentic AI) seeks to develop systems that can make autonomous decisions and act within an environment to achieve defined goals~\citep{gabriel2025we}.
 Recent advances in large language models (LLMs) have made such autonomy increasingly feasible, enabling pipelines in which models operate independently with minimal human intervention.
 These systems already power applications ranging from agentic paper reviewers~\citep{paperreview} to agentic commerce protocols~\citep{openaiChatGPTInstant} and personalized travel agents~\citep{openaiBookingcomOpenAI}.
 While such tools promise substantial gains in efficiency, they also require individuals to cede decision-making authority to algorithms that are supposed to reflect their preferences.

 LLMs are therefore required to make subjective choices in situations where there may be no clear right or wrong answer, such as recommending one city over another as a travel destination.
 This raises the question of whether current models are ready to support such subjective decision-making.
-In particular, it remains unclear to what extent these models exhibit robust decision boundaries and whether their outputs are in line with human preferences.
+In particular, it remains unclear to what extent these models exhibit robust decision boundaries and whether these decision boundaries can be easily shifted by simple prompt manipulations.

-As shown by Cedro et al.\cite{cedro2025cash}, LLMs can display decision boundaries when asked to assign monetary values to different forms of discomfort, such as walking a certain distance or waiting for a given amount of time.
-This work provides important evidence that such boundaries can emerge in controlled valuation tasks.
-However, in many real-world applications, LLMs are implicitly making comparative or recommendation-based decisions rather than explicitly quantifying trade-offs in monetary terms.
-Additionally, the question remains whether LLM decision boundaries align with human decision boundaries.
+As shown in existing literature~\citep{cedro2025cash,FULMAN2025104542}, LLMs can display decision boundaries when asked to assign monetary values to different forms of discomfort, such as walking a certain distance or waiting for a given amount of time.
+These works provide important evidence that such boundaries can emerge in controlled valuation tasks and whether or not they align with human behavior.
+Similarly, \citet{brand2024using} show how one LLM (gpt-3.5) can be used to understand and simulate consumer preferences by deriving Willingness to Pay (WTP) estimates for products and its features.
+These LLM-derived WTP values are shown to be in line human preferences and can be further aligned through additional finetuning.

-This distinction in experimental set-up is particularly relevant given the growing body of literature highlighting the sensitivity of LLMs to prompt formulations and the corresponding calls for evaluation in realistic, application-specific settings \citep{rottger-etal-2024-political,zhaowildchat,reusens-etal-2025-economists}.
-Against this background, we investigate whether LLMs can be used reliably in a travel-agent setting, where they are required to make subjective recommendations on behalf of users.

-In research on human preferences and subjective decision-making, underlying preferences are commonly inferred by presenting individuals with dilemmas and observing how they resolve trade-offs.
-As LLMs are increasingly deployed in agentic settings, they are similarly required to navigate such trade-offs, making these frameworks relevant for the evaluation of model behavior.
-In economics, a widely used approach to uncover latent preferences is the estimation of willingness to pay (WTP), which expresses how different options are valued in monetary terms, e.g., \citep{MASIERO2015117}.
-We draw on this perspective for LLMs: by eliciting and analyzing their implied WTP, we obtain structured and interpretable insights into their decision tendencies within subjective choice settings.